Low End Mac's Compleat Guide to the Lombard PowerBook G3

-Apple distinguished the new 'Book as the "bronze keyboard" G3 PowerBook, referring to the new ochre/mocha color of the keyboard and trackpad, but it became better known by its development code name, "Lombard."
+Apple distinguished the new ‘Book as the “bronze keyboard” PowerBook G3, referring to the new ochre/mocha color of the keyboard and trackpad, but it became better known by its development code name, Lombard.

 Other changes included substitution of two USB ports for the Serial and ADB ports of the WallStreet.
-A PowerBook HDI-30 SCSI port was still there, but one of the PC Card bays was gone, and the left-hand battery bay no longer supported expansion bay devices.
-More whimsically, the white Apple logo on the screen lid was now illuminated when the PowerBook was in use.
+A PowerBook HDI-30 SCSI port is still there, but one of the PC Card bays is gone, and the left-hand battery bay no longer supports expansion bay devices.
+More whimsically, the white Apple logo on the screen lid is now illuminated when the PowerBook is in use.

 The PowerBook G3 model lineup was also substantially substantially simplified with the advent of Lombard, with just two models and one monitor screen choice available: